Here is a quick foodie’s guide to the best food in Sardinia, Italy.

 The most typical bread you can find in Sardinia is Pane Carasau.
 It’s an ultrathin, crispbread that originated from the mountainous areas of the island.
 This flatbread is made with hard wheat bran, water, salt, and yeast and is double-baked at high temperatures.

-ane Carasau can be served with meat and cheese.
+Carasau can be served with meat and cheese.
 It may also be served as Pane Frattau, a dish made with Pane Carasau, tomato sauce, and cheese.
-Another version of the Pane Carasau is the thinner Pane Guttiau.
-It’s seasoned with local olive oil and salt.
+Another version of the Pane Carasau is the thinner Pane Guttiau, seasoned with local olive oil and salt.

 A famous Sardinian comfort dish that can be made from the cheese and bread mentioned above is the Zuppa Gallurese (a.k.a.
 Zuppa Cuata).
 Don’t be fooled by its name; it’s not a soup.
-This dish is relatively dry and has the same consistency as lasagna.
-Lamb broth is used to prepare it, though.
+This dish is relatively dry and has a consistency like lasagna, but with lamb broth.

 This dish was historically a poor man’s dish, as one of the main ingredients is stale bread.
 Aside from slices of bread, it’s also made with cheese and lamb broth.
 If available, cow’s milk is added, too.
 These ingredients are then baked to perfection.

 Pasta is normally served as a primi or first course.
 One typical Sardinian pasta is Culurgiones, a fat ravioli-like pasta stuffed with pecorino, potato, and fresh mint.
 This dumpling pasta is served with pecorino, nuts, and tomato or creamy mushroom sauce.
-Some added sage, butter, and/or basil to garnish and flavor.
+It’s common to add sage, butter, and/or basil to garnish and flavor.

 Malloreddus is a thin, tiny type of pasta shaped like ribbed shells.
 This pasta is also known as the Sardinian gnocchi because of its shape.
 It’s made with durum wheat semolina flour, water, salt, and a pinch of saffron.